 Wild swimming | A beginner’s guide to open water swimming

-Open water swimming is a growing trend in the UK.
-Unlike the controlled environment of a swimming pool, wild swimming gives you a unique connection to nature without compromising on the great physical and mental benefits that swimming provides.
-Depending on what you’re looking for, wild swimming is great for cardiovascular training, or for lounging in the summer sun with the family.
+Wild swimming is a growing trend in the UK.
+Unlike the controlled environment of a swimming pool, open water swimming gives you a unique connection to nature without compromising on the great physical and mental benefits of swimming.

 Swimming in open water has boomed in popularity in recent years, making it safer and more accessible for everyone.
 Whether there’s a lake venue near you or you’ve got your eye on a quick dip in the sea this summer, there are a few things you need to know first.